bellons91/personal-tech-notes/general/Server Message Block protocol.md

 ---
+tags:
-tags: file-system
+  - file-system
+  - protocol
+  - networking
+aliases:
+  - SMB protocol
 ---

-# Server Message Block (SMB) protocol

 The Server Message Block (SMB) protocol is a **network file sharing protocol** that allows applications on a computer to read and write to files and to request services from server programs in a computer network.